Is WhatsApp Quantum Safe?

 Monitor WhatsApp/Meta for PQXDH adoption announcements.
 For enterprise communications with long-term confidentiality requirements, consider PQC-capable alternatives until WhatsApp confirms PQC deployment.

-QScout discovers every instance of WhatsApp across your infrastructure in 7 days — with zero operational disruption.
+QScout discovers instances of WhatsApp across your infrastructure in 7 days — designed to minimize operational disruption.
 72-hour time to first findings.